Questions to ask a wedding photographer

 I like how this question forces the photographer to consider what they struggle with, but hopefully in a way that spins it in a positive light.
 That’s where you might trip someone up a little because I would imagine you don’t want a complainer hanging around with you all day long and then you’ll also know what they are struggling with.
-For me, I think the biggest challenge is walking the fine line of making sure I have enough time to create all the images my clients want, while ensuring they are having the best possible experience on the wedding day.
+For me, I think the biggest challenge is walking the fine line of making sure I have enough time to create all the images my clients want while ensuring they are having the best possible experience on the wedding day.
 When the light is pretty and it’s time to create those beautiful portraits of the wedding couple, I’m like a kid in a candy shop.
-It’s so fun!
+It’s so much fun!
 But I always remember to do a time check so we can stay on schedule.
 That is one reason I’ve taught myself to get great at night portraits, so no matter what happens during the day we’ll always have more time during the reception to sneak out for 10 minutes and create something special.

 14. Why should I hire you?

-This question is so good because it’s simple and truly no nonsense.
-It’s like ‘hey, we’re interviewing a handful of people, so why you?’
+This question is so good because it’s simple and truly no-nonsense.
+It’s like ‘Hey, we’re interviewing a handful of people, so why you?’
 Really forces the photographer to have a good sense of their personal ‘why’ and what makes them stand out in the crowd.
 And it’s not an easy question.
 You can go years creating wonderful work and booking clients and never forcing yourself to answer this (yes, I know from experience).
 It’s taken me years to boil down the most important things, in life and work I suppose.

-15. Why don't I see any / a lot of people of color or same sex or couples that represent me in your portfolio?
+15. Why don't I see any / a lot of people of color or same-sex or couples that represent me in your portfolio?

 It wouldn’t take you a lot of searching in my portfolio to know this has come up in prospective client consultations.
-And frankly I appreciate the candor and opportunity to address what I’ve known for a long time is a real issue for some people.
+And frankly, I appreciate the candor and opportunity to address what I’ve known for a long time is a real issue for some people.
 There isn’t a ton of diversity in my portfolio so of course people from different backgrounds, races, sexual orientations or religions may have concerns.
 Truly it comes down to a simple concept, people want to see people like them in your portfolio.
 When I first started my business I had a ton of weddings referred from some friends and it happened to be mostly white hetero couples.
-As I was building my business any booking was a blessing and as time rolled on my portfolio developed a very static look to it.
+As I was building my business, any booking I got was a blessing and as time rolled on my portfolio developed a very static look to it.
 It certainly wasn’t intentional.
 I’d love to work with anyone that appreciates my wedding photography style and thinks we would be a good fit.
 I’d love to talk more about this to answer any questions or concerns.